AndresCastillo01/andrescastillo01.github.io/README.md

 box, explore topics that may be uncomfortable but that offer a variety of ideas and knowledge.

-One of my favorite projects for Plastic Arts is the "Day of the Death" exhibition, where we explore the tematic of these festive days that are very exlusive to the culture of Mexico.
+One of my favorite projects for Plastic Arts is the "Day of the Death" exhibition, where we explore the tematic of these festive days that are very exclusive to the culture of Mexico.

+In a way, I must recognize my areas of opportunity being time management one of them.
+Due to the hours spent on these types of work, they are normally left unfinished and I am aware that improvement is needed.

 ## Reflection: Calisthemnics